adamsilver/adamsilver.io-jekyll/_drafts/2025-01-01-the-disadvantages-of-css-preprocessors.md

 ## Debugging

 As source files aren't interpreted by the browser there is a significant cognitive burden when debugging.
 God forbid, you could check the line number and file name, open it up, edit and go.
-No you either need to use source maps which, need further effort to set them up and only work in a limited set of modern browsers (and developers who care for their users tend to develop any many browsers without support for source maps) or, you have to work out how to be Sherlock Holmes [[0](check name spelling)].
+No, you either need to use source maps which, need effort to set them up and only work in a limited set of modern browsers (and developers who care for their users tend to develop in many browsers without support for source maps) or, you have to work out how to be Sherlock Holmes [[0](check name spelling)].
 As Debugging is 90% of the job [[0](check name spelling)] which for me is a deal breaker.

 ## More tooling

 Extra software is needed, which can be a mix of command line tools, standalone programs or plugins for particular IDEs.
-Developers should not be limited in their choice of development environment or IDE and with more moving parts to go wrong there is more risk for problems.
-Every tool added, is something that we now have to setup, work with, work around, upgrade, maintain, monitor and rely on, which has a decent amount of risk in slowing development down.
+Developers shouldn't be limited in their choice of development environment or IDE, and with more moving parts, there is greater risk for problems.
+Every tool added is something that needs setting up, working with, working around, upgrading, maintaining, monitoring and ultimately relying on, which of course, has a good opportunity of slowing down development.

 ## Even more tooling

 CSS linters and text editor highlighting (command line or plugins) are commonly available.
 CSS preprocessors are not so readily available.
-When they are, they need setting up and, depending on the tech stack, this can really take some time and potentially this has to be multiplied out, somewhat to the rest of the development team.
+When they are, they need setting up and, depending on the tech stack, this can really take some time and potentially this has to be multiplied out to the rest of the development team.
 Your favourite editor may not have it.

 ## Compilation time.